 Anyone who's tipped themselves over the edge on psychedelics already knows the feeling: you can go quickly from pre-high excitement to throwing up everywhere.
 On an otherwise quiet winter's evening, I found myself chucking up a cup of magic mushroom tea on my mate's lawn.
 Even after vomiting up the shrooms, I spent an elastic-feeling amount of time on another plane of consciousness for the first time, with Jon Hopkins' fourth album Immunity on repeat on the stereo.
 When I woke up, a sponsored post from Johns Hopkins University, looking for participants in psychedelic research, stared back at me.
 How very Truman Show.

-Hopkins’ new album, Singularity, feels like a testament to those weird, otherworldly states – whether drug-induced or not.
+Hopkins’ fifth album, Singularity (out May 4 on Domino Records), feels like a testament to those weird, otherworldly states—whether drug-induced or not.
 And when I meet him on a rainy spring afternoon in his compact home studio, a few months after my, er, tea experience, he’s keen to hear about it.
 He even calls it “excellent” (I left out the vomiting bit, in fairness).
 Singularity itself builds like a psychedelic experience, its delicately constructed ambient techno swelling into a headspace-filling alternate universe as each track unfurls.
-The likes of lead ‘single’ “Emerald Rush”, and what Hopkins refers to as a “massive techno bastard” of a track “Everything Connected” do a good job of capturing that spiritual flavour, but you have to digest the album as a whole for it to really come into its own.
+The likes of lead "single" “Emerald Rush”, and what Hopkins refers to as a “massive techno bastard” of a track “Everything Connected” do a good job of capturing that spiritual flavor, but you have to digest the album as a whole for it to really come into its own.
 It’s an hour-long escapist’s dream, built from swirling, beautiful electronica and punishing, club-ready bangers in equal measure, both of which begin and end on the very same E-flat note.

-As he takes me round the studio – roughly a 0.6-second tour – what’s striking is how little equipment there is; just a couple of synths, a piano and a MacBook.
+As the 38-year-old takes me round the studio—roughly a 0.6-second tour—what’s striking is how little equipment there is; just a couple of synths, a piano and a MacBook.
 “What more do you need?” he says, smirking, as if creating such sprawling, evolving soundscapes is as simple as… well, whacking a few sentences about getting pinged in your mate’s shed into a Google Doc (sorry mum).
-Taking refuge on the adjacent, much larger living area’s sofas, we talk about the power of psychedelia on his music, and the importance of taking the time to get away from it all, over a cup of tea – breakfast, this time.
+Taking refuge on the adjacent, much larger living area’s sofas, we talk about the power of psychedelia on his music, and the importance of taking the time to get away from it all, over a cup of tea—breakfast, this time.

-Noisey: So Jon, I came here to apologise for tripping balls to your music, but it almost seems like you want people to have those experiences with it?
+Noisey: So Jon, I came here to apologize for tripping balls to your music, but it almost seems like you want people to have those experiences with it?

 That’s clearly something you’ve dabbled in yourself, both meditatively and through other, naughtier means.